-Social equity factors relevant to RTP development include, but are not limited to, housing and transportation affordability, access to transportation, displacement and gentrification, and the jobs/housing fit.
+Social equity factors relevant to RTP development include, but are not limited to, housing and transportation affordability, access to transportation, access to opportunity, displacement and gentrification, community revitalization, accessibility, and the jobs/housing fit.
+The U.S. DOT Transportation and Health Tool can help examine some of these factors in a Metropolitan Statistical Area or Urbanized area, such as transportation affordability.
+One strategy to improve these factors is to seek the input of the people most affected by these factors.